-CB RADIO CHANNELS
+CB RADIO CHANNEL EDUCATION

-Not all Channels on CB are for everyday use, some have very specific roles, and using them may interfere with other legitimate users of the band.
+Not all Channels on CB radio are for everyday use, some have very specific roles, and using them may interfere with other legitimate users of the band.

 UHF Emergency Channels

 These apply to both 80 and the older 40 channel sets.
 They are:

 Generally, this is the channel you would choose and, if a repeater is within range, you would also select DUPLEX or REPEATER mode (sometimes referred to as “range extender” on some hand-held sets.)
-If no repeater services in the area leave these off.
+If no repeater services in the area leave these off

 It is sometimes used as a secondary emergency channel in regions where no repeater is operational.
-However, this use is discouraged due to the risk of interference to any 5/35 emergency repeaters/Channels nearby.
+However, this use is discouraged due to the risk of interference with any 5/35 emergency repeaters/Channels nearby.

 27MHz Emergency Channel